andkrau/NuanceResurrection/Readme.txt

 History
 =======
-Fix corrupted gfx in T3K
+Fix corrupted gfx in (at least) T3K
-Fix wrong DMAs in Ballistic and Merlin Racing
-(Mostly) fix distorted sound
+Fix wrong DMAs in Ballistic and Merlin Racing (so that these display more correct now) (Mostly) fix distorted sound
-Optimizations
-Always enable Pixel Shaders and fully support mode 2 Remove fields per second and always update video setting in cfg Support Nuons VSyncing if machine is emulating 'too fast' Fix fullscreen toggle (via F1/ESC)
+Optimizations all over the place (memory and performance) Always enable Pixel Shaders and fully support mode 2 Remove fields per second and always update video settings in the 'nuance.cfg' Support Nuons VSyncing mechanism if a PC is emulating 'too fast' Resolve a lot of hangs during gameplay, although this can still happen in some demanding situations (especially on low end PCs)
+Fix fullscreen toggle (via F1/ESC)
-Rudimentary support for x64/64bit compiles, needs to disable dynamic compiler though
+Rudimentary support for x64/64bit compiles, needs to force-disable dynamic compiler though

 5/30/2007, version 0.5.0:
   Fixed tons of compiler bugs.
 Fixed TimeToSleep routine, allowing Snake to work again.